History of Deportivo de A Coruña: 2004/2005: Final season of Irureta, Fran and Mauro Silva

-After an hour in the return match against Shelbourne (3-0), Víctor Sánchez finally scored a Galician goal and Depor secured their place in the tournament.
+After an hour in the return match against Shelbourne (3–0), Víctor Sánchez finally scored a Galician goal and Depor secured their place in the tournament.
 Four days later Walter Pandiani earned Deportivo a late Liga point in the first domestic match of the season at Espanyol (1-1).
 But then the situation went downhill.
-First there was the humiliation of August 31 when Deportivo couldn't even add unknown Murcia midfielder Acciari to the squad because of financial problems.
+First there was the humiliation of August 31 when Deportivo could not even add unknown Murcia midfielder Acciari to the squad because of financial problems.
 Some days later there was a nasty training incident when Pandiani and Luque had a row.
-The Uruguayan striker scored his second goal of the season at home against Osasuna, but the Basques added three and shocked Riazor (1-3).
+The Uruguayan striker scored his second goal of the season at home against Osasuna, but the Basques added three and shocked Riazor (1–3).

-Three days later the team dominated the Champions League home match against Olympiakos Piraeus but couldn't score (0-0).
-A come-back from 1-0 down at Athletic Bilbao was achieved by goals from Pandiani and Luque (in injury-time).
-But both matches couldn't hide the mounting problems.
-These culminated in a humiliating 1–5 defeat against Valencia on 22 September, a late draw in Riazor against Betis (1-1) and a European defeat without options at AS Monaco (2-0).
+Three days later the team dominated the Champions League home match against Olympiakos Piraeus but could not score (0-0).
+A come-back from 1–0 down at Athletic Bilbao was achieved by goals from Pandiani and Luque (in injury-time).
+But both matches could not hide the mounting problems.
+These culminated in a humiliating 1–5 defeat against Valencia on 22 September, a late draw in Riazor against Betis (1-1) and a European defeat without options at AS Monaco (2–0).

 After this disastrous start of the season, the worst under Irureta, in October the team restored some pride.
 After 49 years the team achieved a 0–1 win at the Santiago Bernabéu against Real Madrid, the highlight of the season.
 Luque's fantastic goal that night was followed by a 2–1 win at home against Getafe.
 Deportivo were now placed eighth in the Liga and the situation looked to change.
 But scoring goals remained a problem.
 The team survived a siege at Liverpool (0-0) and earned a late point at Málaga (1-1).
-Against little Cerceda (0-2) a place in the next round of the Copa del Rey was secured, but the team was out of ammunition in the next matches.
-The draw in Riazor against Albacete (0-0) was a poor result, but the defeat against Liverpool (0-1) was the end of the European dreams.
+Against little Cerceda (0–2) a place in the next round of the Copa del Rey was secured, but the team was out of ammunition in the next matches.
+The draw in Riazor against Albacete (0-0) was a poor result, but the defeat against Liverpool (0–1) was the end of the European dreams.